Bond Upgrade and Downgrade Defined

 Factors leading to an upgrade include:

-- An improvement in the issuer’s balance sheet, such as a rising cash balance and/or falling debt
+- An improvement in the issuer’s balance sheet, such as a growing cash balance and/or falling debt.

 - A better outlook for the issuer, including the potential impact of changes to industry trends, the issuer’s regulatory environment or its ability to withstand economic adversity.